theAgingApprentice/DougLessonPlan/README.md

 Make yourself a [Github account](https://github.com) so that you can save your code to this cloud based code repository.
 We'll discuss this in person.

 ## Time to build a project
 Let's build a [Meccano Crane](https://github.com/theAgingApprentice/MeccanoCrane).
-Once yu have a Gitlab accoutn and get some orientaiotn we will use this site to save and share files etc.
+Once you have a Gitlab account and get some orientation we will use this site to save and share files etc.